How to measure shoulder range of motion

 Measuring shoulder ROM with an iPhone

 A smartphone goniometer app replaces the two-armed goniometer with the phone’s gravity- and attitude-referenced motion sensor: lay the phone along the arm, set zero, and the change in orientation as the shoulder moves is the joint angle.
 Peer-reviewed research finds smartphone measurement valid and reliable for shoulder ROM, comparable to a universal goniometer — see the accuracy evidence.
-A 2023 study found a smartphone application produced shoulder ROM measurements comparable to a physical therapist’s goniometer (Soeters et al.).
+A 2023 study found a smartphone application produced shoulder ROM measurements comparable to a physical therapist’s goniometer (Soeters et al.), and a validation study in both healthy adults and postoperative patients found a smartphone clinometer in excellent agreement with the goniometer-based gold standard (ICC 0.98) with the best inter-observer reliability of the methods tested (Werner et al.).

 Measure the shoulder on your iPhone.
-Goniometer shows animated placement for shoulder flexion, abduction, and external rotation, with the AAOS normal range beside every reading — free to measure.
+Goniometer shows animated placement for shoulder flexion, extension, abduction, and internal and external rotation, with the AAOS normal range beside every reading — free to measure.
+Readings save to patient profiles and export as PDF or CSV reports, and patient data stays encrypted on the device.
 Download Goniometer on the App Store.

 Frequently asked questions